Microsoft-community/Community-website/member/index.md

 When Microsoft decide to release it.
 Use search, since it’s likely this question will have been asked many, many times before.
 ### Are those real Microsoft employees?
 Yes, they are.
 They’re verified through their employee account.
 However, they aren’t here on official business and anything they say does not in any way represent Microsoft.
 They’re just here like any other user.
 Don’t ping them for support unless they’re actively helping you; it will be considered a violation of rule 5.
-### Is this server official?
-No, this server is not official.
-It is community-run, it is not run by Microsoft.
-Also none of our moderators are (to the best of our knowledge) affiliated with Microsoft in any way.
-We do have official Microsoft employees in the server, however, but they have joined of their own free will, and not as part of their job.
 ### Why can’t I post images or videos?
 As a spam prevention measure, you need the `@Regular (Tier 1)` role to be able to upload images.
 This role can be gained by being active for a little while.
 In the meantime, you can upload images to an alternative service like [Imgur](https://imgur.com/).
 ### I got warned!
 How many times can I get warned before I get banned?